-3. Check your roof for missing shingles
+3. Check your roof for lost shingles

-The most common cause of roof leaks after pipe collar cracks in the seal, missing shingles are a major cause for roof leaks!
+The most common cause of roof leaks after pipe collar cracks in the seal missing shingles are a major cause for roof leaks!

 Using binoculars is a good idea too!
 Be sure to be extra vigilant when heavy wind storms sweep through your area!

 Once you determine where your issue is located, get the repair quickly.

 A small leak can become a significant leak in a matter of weeks, and even sometimes days, depending on the time of the year (think heavy rains in the spring).

 Waiting to fix your roof leak can lead to more damage, and fixing roof decking plywood, replacing more shingles, and even some interior cosmetic remodeling can start to add up!